tylerl/FilterPipes/README.md

 Your regex filter configuration provides a simple search regex and replacement string.
 It's not unlike regex-based search-and-replace, except your setup gets baked into a single simple command.

-* **collapse spaces**: Turns runs of any sort of whitespace into a single space character.
+* **Collapse Spaces**: Turns runs of any sort of whitespace into a single space character.

 #### Process Filters